MastodonC/witan.models.demography/doc/intro.md

 * Start & end years of year range to average over when projecting domestic out-migrants; migration out of an area (2003-2014)
 * Start & end years of year range to average over when projecting international in-migrants; migration into an area (2003-2014)
 * Start & end years of year range to average over when projecting international out-migrants; migration out of area (2003-2014)
+* Brexit parameter (1) **N.B.**: Takes a value 0-1.
+A value of one maintains the current estimated international in-migrant population projection.
 * Proportion of male newborns, represented as a number of male newborns (105) and a number of all newborns (205). **IMPORTANT**: This proportion is set to 105/205 for the UK, and should only be changed for other countries.

 ## User-defined parameters for the geography